 Now that our consultations have wrapped up, we’ve begun to engage the federal government on this initiative to ensure that our policymakers are involved in building a more enabling environment for volunteering.
 We’re also consulting with jurisdictions in Canada (e.g., Nova Scotia, Quebec, Alberta and British Columbia) and internationally (e.g., Nigeria, Ireland, Scotland and Australia) for lessons learned on the development and implementation of their volunteer action strategies.
 We’re gathering the information from this process in a Roadmap, which will include recommendations and an operational plan for creating the National Volunteer Action Strategy.
 In addition to identifying key assets, gaps, opportunities and stakeholders, the Roadmap will provide a deeper understanding of the conditions for a successful National Volunteer Action Strategy alongside recommendations for its development.
 The Roadmap will also include a plan to evaluate the National Volunteer Action Strategy.

-If you’d like more information on the National Volunteer Action Strategy or would like to get involved, please email Chad Lubelsky, Vice-President of Strategy, Impact and Development at clubelsky@volunteer.ca.
+If you’d like more information on the National Volunteer Action Strategy or would like to get involved, please email Harar Hall, Policy and Research Coordinator at hhall@volunteer.ca.

 Thanks to the generous support of Canada Life, we’re also putting together a “Volunteering Matters” Technical Advisory Group.